DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Characteristics

-- It captures payment data directly to Cielo's systems through the fields hosted on your page through a script (javascript).
+* It captures payment data directly to Cielo systems through fields hosted on your page through a script (JavaScript)).
-- Compatibility with all payment methods available to the Gateway (National and International)
+* Compatibility with all payment methods available to the Gateway (National and International)
-- Buyer Authentication (available)
+* Reducing the scope of the PCI DSS
-- Reducing the scope of the PCI DSS
+* Full control over your checkout experience and brand management elements

-- Keep the full control over the checkout experience and brand management elements.
+> The **PCI Data Security Standard** (PCI DSS) is a global standard for card data security, and comprises a minimum set of requirements to protect cardholder data.

 ## Authorization Flow